dvirtz/modern-cpp/slides/05_lambda/lambda.md

 <!-- .slide: data-auto-animate -->

-A captureless lambda can be converted to a function pointer
+A capture-less lambda can be converted to a function pointer

 ```cpp []
 ///hide